Electives & other short-term placements

 We run offender healthcare placements because we are passionate about getting you - part of the next generation of HCPs - to care about detainees.

-Even if you don’t become a dedicated offender healthcare professional working in a secure environment, simply understanding more about detainees will help.
+Likely you won’t become a dedicated offender HCP working in a secure environment, but simply understanding more about detainees will help.
 Detainees are often transferred to hospital and seen in outpatient clinics.
-Your attitude will help the detainee in front of you, and also be a force for good amongst your colleagues.
+Your attitude will help the detainee in front of you, and also be a force for good among your colleagues.

 Having the right motivation is of vital importance for an elective within this healthcare field.
 We look for compassionate, flexible, hard working team players who are willing to serve.

 One student who embodied all of these qualities is Hannah, now Dr Bolton, who did her elective with us in 2025.
-She threw herself into her elective, served with distinction, and wrote an insightful elective report for the sponsor of her bursary:
+She threw herself into our work, served with distinction, and wrote an insightful elective report for the sponsor of her bursary:

 As a prisoner for the Lord, then, I urge you to